kyrylo-sovailo/benchmark/README.md

 This repository contains implementations of Dijkstra algorithm in different programming languages.
 Quick peek at the results:

 ![Bar chart with executions times, Matlab is the slowest, C with cheats is the fastest](benchmark.png "Execution times") All data is included, you are welcome to play with the configuration of the visualizer.
+The current result was produced with `../create_graphics.py --reverse --inverse --relative-slowest`.

 ### Goal
 The benchmark is a combined benchmark that strives to capture a performance of a balanced program.
 The execution time is affected by: